expo/expo/docs/pages/guides/config-plugins.md

 ## Debugging

 You can debug config plugins by running `EXPO_DEBUG=1 expo prebuild`.
 If `EXPO_DEBUG` is enabled, the plugin stack logs will be printed, these are useful for viewing which mods ran, and in what order they ran in.
 To view all static plugin resolution errors, enable `EXPO_CONFIG_PLUGIN_VERBOSE_ERRORS`, this should only be needed for plugin authors.
-By default some automatic plugin errors are hidden because they're usually related to versioning issues and aren't very helpful (i.e. legacy package doesn't have a config plugin yet).
+By default, some automatic plugin errors are hidden because they're usually related to versioning issues and aren't very helpful (i.e. legacy package doesn't have a config plugin yet).

 Running `expo prebuild --clean` with remove the generated native folders before compiling.